UW-Madison-DSI/faculty-search/README.md

 ## Features

 - Search for authors and articles based on research relevancy.
-For searching authors, there is an option to weigh the results based on the number of relevant articles they have published.
+For searching authors, there is an option to weight the results based on the number of relevant articles they have published.
 - Visualize a search `query`, `authors`, and `articles` in the same 2d space.
+- A REST API end-point to access the search function programmatically.

 ## [Demo](https://mbialo-community-search.hf.space/)